 Integration into the Community

-Other companies have developed a mentoring system so that a foreign employee always has an emergency contact if they need language help or if they need any kind of assistance in the community.
+Other companies have developed a mentoring system so that foreign employees always have an emergency contact if they need language help or if they need any kind of assistance in the community.